 The Katahdin Chamber of Commerce invites you to Discover Katahdin with the help of our handy new app.
 From discovery and trip planning, to navigation our four season recreation destination once you arrive, this app puts everything in one place.Download our Discover Katahdin mobile app

 The Katahdin region offers more than 350 miles of groomed snowmobiling trails making for some of the most spectacular snowmobiling on the East Coast.
 With easy access from I-95 and an average snowfall of 100 inches or more, the Katahdin Region is a true snowmobiling paradise.
-Download a copy of our Snowmobile Map and see for your self the amazing trail system we have here!
+Download our 2019 Snowmobile Trail Map and see for your self the amazing trail system we have here!

 Katahdin Region Street and Towns Map